Inclusive Design Glossary

 Deaf Interpretation and Translation

-Deaf interpreters and translators (also referred to as Sign Talent) are deaf specialists trained in interpreting and translating spoken or written text into signed languages and other visual communication for deaf, hard of hearing, and deafblind folks.
 Deaf interpreters and translators have a distinct set of formative cultural, linguistic, and lived experiences allowing for a more nuanced comprehension and interaction.
 These experiences coupled with professional expertise enables a level of linguistic and cultural bridging that is not often possible when hearing signed language interpreters work alone.

 Navigable Media

-Navigable media refers to media, static or time-based, that can be interacted with or navigated in any way.
-A video playing on a screen is time-based media, but a video with transport controls, e.g., play/pause, rewind, and fast-forward, is navigable media, as are video games, digital interactives, websites, mobile apps, and much more.
+• A video playing on a screen is time-based media, but a video with transport controls, e.g., play/pause, rewind, and fast-forward, is navigable media, as are video games, digital interactives, websites, mobile apps, and much more.

 Access Technology

 Access technology is an additional affordance, mode of operation, or other accommodation to a system that enhances the experience to ensure inclusivity and accessibility.
-The below-defined concepts of screen reader, zoom, and high-contrast mode are all access technologies and/or technological implementations.

 Screen Reader

-A screen reader is an application, which often runs with elevated privileges, on a platform.
-It keeps track of the user’s focus, or point of regard, and announces, via synthetic speech, what the user is currently interacting with, what can be done from this point, and how to perform any desired actions.
 Synthetic speech is achieved by software called a text to speech (TTS) engine.
 Screen readers can also drive a braille display, which is a tactile interface that can display braille on an often single-line display consisting of between 10 to 80 characters (20 to 40 characters is most common).
 Those who are deaf-blind rely primarily or solely on a braille display for all aspects of communication; therefore, thinking about braille support, either via a provided braille display or by following standards such that a third-party display can be used, is necessary so that we can make sure not to exclude this often-ignored population.

 Text to Speech

-TTS refers to the mechanism by which any digital system uses synthetic speech to inform the user of something.
 This should not be confused with speech to text, which is when the user speaks, and a computer system responds.

 Speed Control

 Different users of TTS listen at different words per minute (WPM) rates.
 By providing control of the speed of the TTS output, agency is returned to the visitor over how fast they choose to consume content.
-This has many implications, from helping those with cognitive differences to accommodating those who are first learning how to use a screen reader to power users who wish to rapidly progress through the content.
+This has many implications, from helping those with cognitive disabilities to accommodating those who are first learning how to use a screen reader to power users who wish to rapidly progress through the content.

 Volume Control